Parks01/My-Survey/README.md

 **Bugs**

 The console said "$" could not be identified.
 The hmtl is can read my jquery file.
-I used javascript and prompts, to ask and answer questions.
+I used javascript prompts and else statements to ask and answer questions.

 **Setup Instructions**